|

 above methods, intelliScore uses a combination of new, revolutionary

-approaches based upon several new discoveries in psycho-acoustic
+approaches based upon our continuing research in psycho-acoustic

 physics.
 The core technology is patented.
 IntelliScore is now in its